lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 responsibility.
 And the Bitcoin ecosystem can be pretty confusing.
 Let's try to fix that.

+### What's The Fastest Way To Get Started?

+If you just want to get going right now, there are 2 easy solutions:
+* If you run a brick-and-mortar business, skip ahead to the section on [using apps to accept Bitcoin](#apps-to-accept-bitcoin-probably-the-simplest-way-that-works).
+* If you run an e-commerce web shop, take a look at setting up a [¢ommercial cryptocurrency payment processor](#commercial-payment-processors-how-most-ecommerce-shops-do-it)

+However, like everything in life, the more you know, the better you can make decisions.
+So let's start with a little bit of theory.

 ### The Bitcoin Payments Workflow (And How It Ends With Money In Your Pocket)

 Accepting Bitcoin payments generally looks something like this: